yyrichy/Summit/README.md

 # Summit

-Mobile app (and [website](https://summitgrades.com)) for viewing grades with the StudentVue api.
+Mobile app for viewing grades with the StudentVue api.
 Unreleased